Holding Sex Offenders Accountable

 Criminal Cases Have No Bearing on Civil Actions in South Carolina

 It is important to note that the outcome of the criminal case has no bearing on the civil action.
 South Carolina has different standards of proof in civil and criminal courts.
 Therefore, a dismissal of the criminal charges or a verdict of "not guilty" in no way prevents you from pursuing a civil action.
 Predators, along with all other persons or entities who created an environment where sexual assault could occur, must provide full compensation for every way in which they have harmed another human being.
 That means placing what was done and what the victim has experienced on one side of the scale, and then placing enough money on the other side of the scale to say justice was done.
 That is, and should be, a large number, though never large enough.

 While most civil lawsuits arising from sexual crimes settle short of trial, some do not.
 Either way, my job is to lead people who have been violated, as well as their families, through our civil system and toward justice.
 In some cases, we also work closely with the solicitor's office to make sure everything that needs to be done is done in the criminal prosecution.
-To schedule a free, confidential meeting, simply contact my Columbia, SC office at 803-790-2800 or use the live chat feature below.
-We have helped sexual assault victims in the past, and would be honored to assist you as well.
+To schedule a free, confidential meeting with an experiened personal injury lawyer, simply call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.